 Essentially this trial had a primary endpoint that was the rate of pathological complete response in the combination arm as compared to the trastuzumab arm and the comparison between the two single agent arms, trastuzumab and lapatinib.
 The study also had secondary endpoints that the final analyses were presented at the European Breast Cancer Conference and were related to the event free survival and overall survival analysis in the intention to treat population and the association between pathologic complete response and survival assessed by landmark analysis.

-He then sheds some light on the key outcomes observed in this trial with regards to using lapatinib and trastuzumab against HER-2 positive breast cancer.
+What key outcomes were observed with regards to survival in using lapatinib with trastuzumab for HER2 positive breast cancer?